 Okay!
 Now, we’re ready to start!
 You’ll want to do the following things:

 - (1.)
 Choose a recipe and run it through a lye calculator, especially if you decide to make changes to it.
 (You can find some recipes HERE, but a google search will find you tons more!)
 Each type of oil requires a different amount of lye to saponify (turn into soap.)
 So, if you’re out of the castor oil called for in a recipe and want to use shea butter instead, you’re going to need a different amount of lye or your soap will end up too harsh or too soft.
 I like to use the Majestic Mountain Sage Lye Calculator.
 Just plug your recipe into the blanks and calculate the lye needed.
 If you click the screenshot above, you’ll see it gives a range of liquid to use and a range of lye.
-I use around the 6 for lye and a midway point for the water/liquid (about 15 ounces in the example above.)
+I use around 6% for lye and a midway point for the water/liquid (about 15 ounces in the example above.)

 - (2.)
 Assemble your ingredients and safety gear.
 Lye is sometimes hard to find; my local Tractor Supply store carries two containers at a time and I found a small, local Mom & Pop type hardware store that has a few as well.
 Make sure the bottle says Sodium Hydroxide and nothing else.
 Shake the bottle and if you hear lumps and clumps rattling around, it’s past its prime and won’t measure correctly.
 You may have to order online.
 If so, here are two sources: Brushy Mountain Bee Farm and Bramble Berry.